Konixy/better-svelte-email/README.md

   </p>
 </p>

+## Usage

+See the [documentation](https://better-svelte-email.konixy.fr/docs) for a complete guide on how to use Better Svelte Email.

 ## Features

-- **Stable & Future-Proof** - Uses Svelte's public preprocessor API
-- **Tailwind CSS Support** - Transforms Tailwind classes to inline styles for email clients
+- **Tailwind v4 Support** - Transforms Tailwind classes to inline styles for email clients
 - **Built-in Email Preview** - Visual email preview and test sending
 - **TypeScript First** - Fully typed with comprehensive type definitions
 - **Well Tested** - Extensive test coverage with unit and integration tests